calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

     service is exposed (the IP is assumed to be the same as the gossiper)

-  - the current "network coordinates" of that node, relative to others; these coordinates are an abstract way of attempting to capture the round-trip time to talk to different nodes in the cluster.

 Each node also has a _generation_, which is used to determine the ordering of events. `A`'s generation value should only ever be changed by `A` itself.